Celebrating the Southern Nevada State Veterans Home 18th Anniversary in August 2020!

 As the Administrator of the Southern Nevada State Veterans Home (SNSVH), I welcome you on behalf of our team members, volunteers, and residents, and welcome you to the SNSVH Website.

 We hope to convey to you how special our Veterans Home is, primarily because of our team’s dedication to our mission.
 As a team, we all share the responsibility of “Serving Nevada’s Heroes" and we take that responsibility very seriously.
-We recognize that, as the only State Veterans Home in Nevada, we are unique.
-We are not governed by a corporate board of directors demanding profits – we are about providing quality nursing care to Nevada’s heroes – our veterans, and we are proud to do just that!
+We recognize that, as one of only two State Veterans Home in Nevada, we are somewhat unique.
+Out homes are not governed by a corporate board of directors demanding profits – we are about providing quality nursing care to Nevada’s heroes – our veterans, and we are proud to do just that!

 This website contains many helpful resources such as: